rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 the allegations.
 However, there cannot be any smoke without a fire.
 There are about 4000 institutions that offer B. Tech CS degrees.
 If, on average, a college produces 40 graduates annually, then India produces about 160000 CS graduates annually.
 However, between 5-8% of these graduates are employable.
 The rest, 92-95% of these unfortunate graduates, are unfit even for desk work at government offices.
 It has severely affected India's progress in acquiring digital supremacy.
 Most programmers constitute what I call as "cut-paste variety of useless human resources."
-As a r esult, the govt portals are terrible to use.
+As a result, the govt portals are terrible to use.
 Large-scale scams have compounded the problems for the citizens.
 One comes across full-page ads saying that the Aadhar system of transforming India's socio-economically poor rural population.
 It prevents leaks, and govt's benefits are reaching directly to citizens.
 However, if anyone has tried to download e-aadhar would know how painful it is.
 The GET requests timeout too often.
 POST requests cannot get through.
 So, citizens must join the queues at the Post offices for offline enrolments.
 Offline servers often time out to